-And, on top of that, there are doctor’s visits, food, diapers, daycare costs, and so much more.
+And on top of that, there are doctor’s visits, food, diapers, daycare costs, and much more.

-All of this will add up to more expenses, which can stress your family, especially if your budget was stretched thin before the child.
+This will add more expenses, which can stress your family, especially if your budget was stretched thin before the child.

-For being so small, babies take up a lot of space.
-From their crib to their clothes and toys and everything in between, you need space to care for and entertain your baby properly.
+Despite being so small, babies take up a lot of space.
+You need space to care for and entertain your baby properly, from their crib to their clothes, toys, and everything in between.